 As we established earlier in today's Shopify guide, Hydrogen has been curated with developers in mind so that expert hands can focus on designing the features that make brands memorable.

 N0.4: The Dawn Shopify Theme -

 Dawn is Shopify’s first open-source reference theme, which has been built with performance in mind.

 This ultra-lightweight, mobile-first theme effectively utilises all of the new features available in Online Store 2.0, while maximising flexibility for Shopify sites on the platform.

 N0.5: Section Based Templating -

 Themes have now been transformed to fully modular, as all of a theme’s Liquid code can be found in JSON templates across a Shopify store.

-This means that sections are now available on more pages than just the homepage, which has unlocked a huge range of new opportunities for merchants to personalise their stores without the assistance of a developer.
+This means that sections are now available on more pages than just the homepage of a Shopify store, which has unlocked a huge range of new opportunities for merchants to personalise their stores without the assistance of a Shopify developer.

-With endless sections on the web page to how every setting is configured, 2.0 templates further define the structure of a page and everything in between.
+With endless sections on the web page to how every setting is configured, Online Store 2.0 Shopify theme designs further define the structure of a page and everything in between.

 N0.6: Modularity -